 Exercise is a good idea of itself, but who says you’ll have cravings?
 And why is the best way to deal with them, whatever they are, to distract yourself?
 Why not try to understand and face them?

 During the first few weeks after you kick the habit, schedule lots of things you want or need to do…The busier you are, the more distracted you’ll be from the urge to smoke.

 Same problem.
 If you can be distracted for a few weeks, it’ll all be plain sailing?
 Is refraining from smoking a matter of being distracted all the time?
-And what happens after the first few weeks – the need to be distracted will have faded away or will you need to be distracted for the rest of your life?
+And what happens after the first few weeks?
+Will the need to be distracted have faded away or will you need to be distracted for the rest of your life?
 Incidentally, smoking is not a habit: it’s drug (nicotine) addiction.

 Tip 9.
 Put Something Else in Your Mouth.

 Part of the urge to smoke is having something in your mouth.
 In place of a cigarette, pop in sugar-free chewing gum, hard candy, or a healthy snack when you feel like you want to light up…